 To make it clearer, we also recommend creating a mind map.
-This should keep a visual record of all the content you’ve already published, but also of the content you still need to produce.
+This should keep a visual record of all the content you’ve already published and the content you still need to produce.

-This will allow you to see things more clearly and to better structure your content strategy.
+This will allow you to better see things and structure your content strategy.

 3. Evaluate the results of your content strategy

-The third and final step to a successful content strategy is to evaluate your results.
-In concrete terms, it’s not enough to produce content by the numbers.
+Evaluating your results is the third and final step to a successful content strategy.
+In concrete terms, producing content by numbers is insufficient.

-You need to put in place several performance indicators to know if your content is effective or not.
+You need to put several performance indicators in place to know if your content is effective.

-These indicators will allow you to know which content works best according to your objective and your audience.
+These indicators will let you know which content works best according to your objective and audience.

 This information will allow you to know which content to put more effort into to increase your return on investment.